 STEM Summer Academy for Girls

-The sole sponsor of “STEM Summer Academy for Girls” is Toyota Manufacturing West Virginia (TMMWV).
+The sole sponsor of “STEM Summer Academy” is Toyota Manufacturing West Virginia (TMMWV).

 STEM Ambassadress Program